uni-algo/uni-algo/doc/API.md

 **`src/data.cpp`**

 The only file that you need to compile.<br>
-Contains Unicode data tables.<br>
+Contains Unicode data tables.

-If you are using CMake ignore this file.
+If you are using a package manager<br>
+or header-only version then ignore this file.

 ---